OUR LEADERSHIP TEAM

 • Sophia Sklar

-Sophia Sklar ‘26 is a sophomore from Westchester, NY, majoring in Neuroscience and Behavior and pursuing a premedical track.
+Sophia Sklar ‘26 is from Westchester, NY, majoring in Neuroscience and Behavior.
 Her passion for merging art, design, and science to create accessible learning drew her to Grey Matters.
-In her free time, Sophia can be found conducting research in Dr. Zupan’s laboratory, watching movies with her friends in the Cushing House MPR, and solving sudoku and word puzzles.
+In her free time, Sophia can be found conducting research in Dr. Zupan’s laboratory, singing in the Vassar College Choir, or playing NYT games.

 • Brooke Berbeco